 Graduate Certificate in Women’s Studies

 This Women’s Studies Certificate (WST) is designed for graduate students from any discipline who wish to focus on interdisciplinary issues related to feminist theory and practice.
 All graduate students in an MA or PhD program from all colleges at UF are eligible to enroll in this program.
-Applications for the certificate must be submitted to the Graduate Coordinator in Women’s Studies.
+Applications for the certificate (PDF) must be submitted to the Graduate Coordinator in Women’s Studies.

 For the Certificate, students are required to earn 12 credit hours that include the following courses: